-However competent authorities may delay publication of a decision, or may publish the decision on an anonymous basis in a manner which is in conformity with national law in any of the following circumstances:
+However, competent authorities may delay publication of a decision, or may publish the decision on an anonymous basis in a manner which is in conformity with national law, in any of the following circumstances:

-- (a) where, in case the sanction is imposed on a natural person, publication of personal data is found to be disproportionate by an obligatory prior assessment of the proportionality of such publication; - (b) where publication would seriously jeopardise the stability of the financial system or an on-going official investigation; - (c) where publication would cause, insofar as it can be determined, disproportionate and serious damage to the institutions or natural persons involved. - 2.
-If the decision published under paragraph 1 is appealed, the competent authority is obliged to include this information in the publication either at the time of the publication or amend the publication if appeal is submitted after the initial publication.". - (18) Article 31(2) is replaced by the following
+- (a) where, in the event that the sanction is imposed on a natural person, publication of personal data is found to be disproportionate by an obligatory prior assessment of the proportionality of such publication; - (b) where publication would seriously jeopardise the stability of the financial system or an ongoing official investigation; - (c) where publication would, in so far as can be determined, cause disproportionate and serious damage to the institutions or natural persons involved. - 2.
+If an appeal is submitted against the decision published under paragraph 1, the competent authority shall be obliged either to include information to that effect in the publication at the time of the publication or to amend the publication if the appeal is submitted after the initial publication.';

-"2.
-Where Member States adopt measures pursuant to Articles 3(1), 8(2), 8(3) or Article 30, they shall immediately communicate those measures to the Commission and to the other Member States.".
+- (24) Article 31(2) is replaced by the following - '2.
+Where Member States adopt measures pursuant to Articles 3(1), 8(2) or 8(3) or Article 30, they shall immediately communicate those measures to the Commission and to the other Member States.'.

-Article 1a Amendments to Directive 2003/71/EC
+Article 2 Amendments to Directive 2003/71/EC